-1. Residential development shall not be approved at the maximum density if: (1) it threatens riparian habitat; (2) growth-limiting factors such as high water table, poor soil percolation, geological fault areas, and airport hazard areas exist; (3) development is in a designated floodway or does not meet the requirements of Chapter 16.40 of the County Code; (4) it does not comply with airport height limiting ordinance restrictions; (5) there is lack of, or inadequate, sanitary sewer or public water service; or (6) environmental impacts, including traffic, cannot be mitigated.

-Responsible Departments: Planning Department, Environmental Resources, Public Works, Planning Commission, Board of Supervisors
+1. Residential development shall not be approved at the maximum density if: (1) it threatens riparian habitat: (2) growth-limiting factors such as high water table, poor soil percolation. geological fault areas, and airport hazard areas exist; (3) development is in a designated floodway or does not meet the requirements of Chapter 16.40 16.50 of the County Code; (4) it does not conflicts comply with the Airport Land Use Compatibility Plan airport height limiting ordinance restrictions; (5) there is lack of, or inadequate, sanitary sewer or public water service; or (6) environmental impacts, including traffic, cannot be mitigated.
+Responsible Departments: Public Works, Environmental Resources, Planning, Planning Commission, Board of Supervisors